Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Dynamic Policies by Minimizing Utility Upper Bounds

-\textbf{Robustness}.
-Besides sample efficiency, we are also interested in robustness of the convergence under the presence of privacy noise. \rev{ Because of the privacy noise, the convergence of private gradient descent will be unable to reach an ideal spot. } Specifically, when the samples are noisy or have noisy labels, the loss curvature may be sharp.
+\textbf{Stability on ill-conditioned loss}.
+Besides sample efficiency, we are also interested in robustness of the convergence under the presence of privacy noise.
+Because of the privacy noise, the private gradient descent will be unable to converge to where a non-private algorithm can reach.
+Specifically, when the samples are noisy or have noisy labels, the loss curvature may be sharp.
 The sharpness also implies lower smoothness, i.e., a small $M$ or has a very small PL parameter.
-Thus, gradients may change tremendously at some steps especially in the presence of privacy noise. \rev{ As illustrated in the left figure, the highly-curved loss function (the green curve) results in mean higher final loss (the red dashed line) than the flatten curve (purple and blue lines). } Such changes have more critical impact when only a less number of iterations can be executed due to the privacy constraint.
+Thus, gradients may change tremendously at some steps especially in the presence of privacy noise.
+Such changes have more critical impact when only a less number of iterations can be executed due to the privacy constraint.
 Assume $\alpha$ is some constant while $\kappa \gg 1/\alpha$, we immediately get:

 Both are robust, but the dynamic schedule has a smaller factor since $1/\alpha$ could be a large number.
-In addition, the factor implies that when more samples are used, the dynamic schedule is robuster.
+In addition, the factor implies that when more samples are used, the dynamic schedule is more robust.